 “Are you on something?”

-“Yes, on paper.
+“Yes, on paper or on a screen.
 Don’t you see anything?
 Must I really live in a world of the blind?
 I’ll never survive.”

 Jackie, an eighteen-year-old school pupil, sucks a pencil and stares at her exercise book.
 She whispers, “Yes, you will survive, Sheila or Iris or Candice, – or all of you.
 We have to – even if we meet no one else who can see.
 You are a part of me: I wrote you so you must be.”
 She runs through her essay, changes the name Charles to Mike, wonders if a ‘play producer’ is the right title for someone who tells actors what to do.
 She doesn’t really care; she has at least an hour’s physics revision to do today and feels this essay will suffice for her English homework.